punitDT/mood_shift_ai/README.md

 # MoodShift AI 🧠✨

-A viral ADHD/mood shifter app with AI-powered voice responses.
+A mood shifter app with AI-powered voice responses.
 Built with Flutter and GetX.

 ## 🎯 Main Feature